open-telemetry/opentelemetry-java-instrumentation/docs/agent-config.md

 | System property                                       | Environment variable                                  | Description                                                         |
 |-------------------------------------------------------|-------------------------------------------------------|---------------------------------------------------------------------|
 | `otel.instrumentation.common.db-statement-sanitizer.enabled` | `OTEL_INSTRUMENTATION_COMMON_DB_STATEMENT_SANITIZER_ENABLED` | Enables the DB statement sanitization.
 The default value is `true`. |

-## Customizing the OpenTelemetry SDK

-*Customizing the SDK is highly advanced behavior and is still in the prototyping phase.
-It may change drastically or be removed completely.
-Use with caution*

-The OpenTelemetry SDK exposes SPI [hooks](https://github.com/open-telemetry/opentelemetry-java/tree/main/sdk-extensions/autoconfigure/src/main/java/io/opentelemetry/sdk/autoconfigure/spi) for customizing its behavior, such as the `Resource` attached to spans or the `Sampler`.

-Because the automatic instrumentation runs in a different classpath than the instrumented application, it is not possible for customization in the application to take advantage of this customization.
-In order to provide such customization, you can provide the path to a JAR file, including an SPI implementation using the system property `otel.initializer.jar`.
-Note that this JAR needs to shade the OpenTelemetry API in the same way as the agent does.
-The simplest way to do this is to use the same shading configuration as the agent from [here](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/cfade733b899a2f02cfec7033c6a1efd7c54fd8b/java-agent/java-agent.gradle#L39).
-In addition, you must specify the `io.opentelemetry.javaagent.shaded.io.opentelemetry.api.trace.spi.TraceProvider` to the name of the class that implements the SPI.

 ## Suppressing specific auto-instrumentation